 In general though, when introducing a new dog to a pack member, we introduce them to one of our gentle/easygoing dogs who isn’t going to pounce or react unfavorably (bark incessantly because they see another dog).
 We give them some space and let them get accustomed to each other (aka butt sniffing time!).
 Once the dogs exchange each other’s information, they are ready to walk.
 They walk with confidence and a purpose and they get in the zone.
 The onlookers might bark at us as we walk by, but the pack is not phased, they just keep on walking.
 It is truly awesome!

-My dog is socialized already, why should I get a dog walker?
+My dog is socialized already, why should I hire a dog walker?

 Socialization is a continuous process.
 Dogs are similar to humans in that they evolve over time and go through different phases; puppyhood, adolescence, maturity, elderly.
 If they are not continuously socialized as they evolve, they may revert and become hostile or develop fears with situations that they used to be comfortable with.
 Muddy Paws, will make sure that the socialization is ongoing and your dog will continue to have rewarding and fun contacts with other dogs.
 Don’t forget, a socialized dog makes for a happy owner!